Tender and Flaky Salmon Filets with Pistachio Topping

 This Pistachio Crusted Salmon is rich, buttery, and makes the most elegant dinner!
-Finely ground pistachios are toasted with panko breadcrumbs, shallot, and garlic, then seasoned with parsley and lemon zest for a bright, vibrant, nutty topping that can’t be beat!
+Finely ground pistachios are toasted with panko breadcrumbs, shallot, and garlic, then seasoned with parsley and lemon zest for a bright, vibrant, crunchy topping that can’t be beat!
+Plus, the whole thing can be assembled earlier in the day, then baked off just before dinner. 🙌🏻

-We love to serve this dish with roasted or grilled asparagus and crispy potatoes.
+I love to serve this dish with roasted or grilled asparagus and crispy garlic rosemary potatoes.
 It feels restaurant-worthy, but it’s truly simple to make at home.
 If you make this recipe, plan on getting a lot of compliments.

 Love pistachios and salmon together?
-Be sure to give our Pesto Salmon recipe a try next!
-Or check out all of our easy seafood recipes, including our foolproof method for How To Roast Salmon.
+Be sure to give my Salmon with pistachio pesto a try next!
+Or check out all of my easy seafood recipes, including this foolproof method for roasting salmon in an oven.

 Ingredient Notes

 - Salmon fillets: you can use skin-on or skin-off salmon fillets.
-This is Atlantic salmon, though you can check out our salmon guide for more information on the different species.
+This is Atlantic salmon, though you can check out my salmon guide for more information on the different species.

 - Kosher salt: for seasoning all ingredients.